E-sports: from fringe phenomenon to million-dollar competitions

 The scope of this “Counter-Strike” event is enormous, and professional gamers, who make a living from competitive gaming, have plied the trade for a long time.
 Indeed, the competitive gaming scene is far beyond the notion of smoky basements where acne-pocked nerds wage virtual battles deep into the night, surrounded by towers of empty energy drink cans, pizza boxes and piles of their own laboriously connected cables and computer equipment.
 However, these Local Area Network (LAN) parties were surely the dawn of tournaments like the “ESL One Cologne”.
 This sort of gaming has long been enjoyed worldwide, with an unimaginable selection of games from military strategy to sports simulators.
 Also, you no longer require tonne-heavy equipment and a mess of cables to enjoy your favourite game.
 The competitive gaming scene has matured and the technology has modernised: gaming consoles, smartphones and tablets can access Wi-Fi and are connected through the Game Center.

-E-sports: What is
+E-sports: What is played on what?

 Strictly speaking, even a tennis match played over a Wii console, a racing simulator in split-screen mode or a game of billiard over Wi-Fi-connected smartphones is e-sport.
 The prerequisite is that the game has a multiplayer mode, which is facilitated by common gaming platforms including consoles – PlayStation, Xbox, Wii etc. – as well as PCs.
 Games have individual and team modes, and competitive events are divided into the same disciplines.
 To be exact, e-sport only counts as e-sport when sporting concepts are involved.
 As such, competitive gaming tournaments demand a mastery of the respective game as well as developed skills in spatial awareness and perception, foresight and tactics, and proficiency in lateral thinking.